 Our mining activities fully support the group's threefold ambition of achieving profitable, socially responsible and environmentally friendly growth.
 Driven by the belief that the ongoing success of mining activities depends on responsible, transparent management that respects people and the environment, Orano joined the International Council on Mining and Metals (ICMM) in May 2011.
 Alongside the other ICMM members, Orano contributes to discussions and the implementation of the sector's top priorities in terms of sustainable development.
 The 10 principles of sustainable development drawn up by ICMM are based on best practices in the sector.
 They form the foundation of Orano Mining's responsible approach.

-Orano Mining actions in the area of corporate social responsibility are structured and formally defined through commitments and governing bodies.

-- Orano Mining adopted a CSR policy in 2016. - The CSR Committee, which sits at the same level as the Management Committee of Orano Mining, has the task of approving CSR goals and progress once a year. - The Mining Social Committees (CSMs) are tasked, at the local level in each country, with putting social actions into practice in terms of partnerships and economic development aid.
+Orano Mining actions in the area of corporate social responsibility are structured and formally defined through commitments and governing bodies. - Orano Mining adopted a CSR policy in 2016. - The CSR Committee, which sits at the same level as the Management Committee of Orano Mining, has the task of approving CSR goals and progress once a year. - The Mining Social Committees (CSMs) are tasked, at the local level in each country, with putting social actions into practice in terms of partnerships and economic development aid.

-RESPONSIBLE COMMITMENTS ROADMAP 2025-2030

-In compliance with Orano's group responsible commitments roadmap, Orano Mining established in 2021 clear and measurable commitments in terms of corporate social responsibility aimed at a time frame stretching to 2030, with progress points in 2025.
+RESPONSIBLE COMMITMENTS ROADMAP 2025-2030 In compliance with Orano's group responsible commitments roadmap, Orano Mining established in 2021 clear and measurable commitments in terms of corporate social responsibility aimed at a time frame stretching to 2030, with progress points in 2025.
 The commitments and the action plan now revolve around the five pillars of the group's strategy:

-Health and safety

-Orano maintains a health and safety management system and is strengthening its safety culture at all levels of the organization.

-Orano is committed to ensuring the prevention and control of all risks inherent in its activities for its employees and external stakeholders by:

-- Involving managers in strengthening the safety culture of teams on a daily basis - Deploying applicable safety standards throughout the group - Systematically evaluating the risks linked to all our activities using a shared methodology - Involving all employees in the detection, elimination and control of dangerous and risky situations - Collecting and exchanging best safety practices - Sharing the lessons learned from accidents with group entities and our industrial partners
+Health and safety Orano maintains a health and safety management system and is strengthening its safety culture at all levels of the organization.
+Orano is committed to ensuring the prevention and control of all risks inherent in its activities for its employees and external stakeholders by: - Involving managers in strengthening the safety culture of teams on a daily basis - Deploying applicable safety standards throughout the group - Systematically evaluating the risks linked to all our activities using a shared methodology - Involving all employees in the detection, elimination and control of dangerous and risky situations - Collecting and exchanging best safety practices - Sharing the lessons learned from accidents with group entities and our industrial partners ATTENTION: HIPOS Identifying, analyzing and acting on the causes of accidents and events with a high potential for severity (HIPOs) is one of our priorities.
+SAFETY MONTH For several years now, June has been an opportunity for Orano and its mining business to raise awareness about safety among employees and subcontractors.

-ATTENTION: HIPOS

-Identifying, analyzing and acting on the causes of accidents and events with a high potential for severity (HIPOs) is one of our priorities.

-SAFETY MONTH

-For several years now, June has been an opportunity for Orano and its mining business to raise awareness about safety among employees and subcontractors.
 Each mining site organizes a Safety Day to share best practices and lessons learned.
 These Safety Days are also a chance for everyone to reconfirm their commitment to safety.

-Health observatories

-The creation of health observatories is an independent, multi-party initiative that aims to monitor former workers to detect potential cases of disease linked to exposure to ionizing radiation.

-Since these health observatories were launched in Gabon in October 2010 and Niger in 2012, they have provided a total of 5,657 post-professional consultations.
+FOCUS Health observatories The creation of health observatories is an independent, multi-party initiative that aims to monitor former workers to detect potential cases of disease linked to exposure to ionizing radiation.
+Since these Health Observatories were launched in Gabon in October 2010 and Niger in December 2012, they have carried out 6,486 post-professional follow-up consultations.
+To date, no cases of occupational illness linked to ionizing radiation have been recognized by the national health insurance funds in Gabon and Niger.
+FOCUS Radiological protection The natural radioactivity of uranium ore means that measures must be taken to protect workers from ionizing radiation and monitor their working environment by measuring ambient conditions.

-The medical check-ups performed to date have not detected any symptoms of occupational diseases related to exposure to ionizing radiation.

-FOCUS Radiological protection

-The natural radioactivity of uranium ore means that measures must be taken to protect workers from ionizing radiation and monitor their working environment by measuring ambient conditions.

 Radiological protection refers to:

 All activities that aim to prevent and control any risk of exposure of these workers to ionizing radiation by guaranteeing appropriate and relevant dose rate monitoring in all circumstances at our exploration and production sites.
 Radiological protection requires: